Canceling Your Event: 8 Examples from Leading Brands

 How to communicate a COVID-19 related event cancellation to your attendees.
 Featuring examples from Google, SXSW, and Amazon.

-At the beginning of March, we published an in-depth guide on what event organizers need to know about COVID-19.
-In this guide we covered how event organizers can and have adapted their event strategies to COVID-19.
+At the beginning of March 2020, we published an in-depth guide on what event organizers need to know about COVID-19.
+In this guide we covered how event organizers can and have adapted their event strategies to COVID and have also provided updates that speak to the current realities of 2021.

 Some organizers have had to postpone their events others have decided to take theirs online with a virtual solution, others yet have had to make the very tough decision of outright cancelling their events.